castacks/mcts-stl-planning/README.md

 wget https://kilthub.cmu.edu/ndownloader/articles/14866251/versions/1
 ```

-Unzip files in place as required.
+Unzip dataset files in place as shown in the folder tree below.

+mcts-stl-planning/
+├─ dataset/
+│  ├─ 111_days/
+│  │  ├─ processed_data/
+│  │  │  ├─ test/
+│  │  │  ├─ train/
+├─ episodes/
+├─ gym/
+├─ images/
+├─ mcts/
+├─ model/
+├─ rtamt/
+├─ saved_models/
+├─ costmap.py
+├─ play.py

 ## MCTS Parameters

 The MCTS is implemented as a recursive function where each iteration ends with a new leaf that corresponds to an action in the trajectory library.
 For running the algorithm, we can choose any dataset.
-For example, to test with 111days use:
+For example, to test with Behavior Cloning algorithm (BC) with 111_days use:

+`python play.py --dataset_name 111_days --algo BC --tcn_channel_size 256`

+To test with goalGAIL algorithm (goalGAIL) with 111_days use:

-`python play.py --dataset_name 111days`
+`python play.py --dataset_name 111_days --algo GAIL --tcn_channel_size 512`

 - `--checkpoint` Argument to set checkpoint for MCTS (default = `/episodes/`)
 - `--load_episodes` Argument to load episodes (default = `False`)